Proto:Star Fox Adventures/Dinosaur Planet

 Allows changing of music, sound effect volumes, and speaker setup settings.
 Setup appears to take no effect, but the Music and SFX sliders work as intended.

 Allows toggling of subtitle text, though subtitles still output regardless.
-It's not clear what the Instruments setting does, if anything.
+The "instruments" option hides HUD elements, for example the minimap.

 Allows changing of the Z button functionality.
 Also shows the controls.

 A cheat menu with no functionality.
-"BIG HEAD" is toggled to the On state and cannot be turned off, though it has no effect.
+"BIG HEAD" is set to On by default and can't be turned off, though it has no effect.
 The rest of the cheats are below:

 GIANT HEAD BLANK 1 BLANK 2 BLANK 3 BLANK 4 BLANK 5

 There's two pages of cheats.
 Attempting to scroll down to a third page will crash the game.

 Doesn't work.
 Was possibly intended to be used to view all cutscenes currently encountered in a save file's playthrough.